Asha Addo

-Asha Addo (Caashacado) is a village located in the Zeila district of the Awdal Region, in Somaliland.
+Asha Addo (Caashacado) is a village located in the Zeila district of the Awdal Region, in Somalia.

 The village lies on both sides of a wadi (a mostly dry riverbed) in the Guban, a desert-like coastal steppe.
 It has a mosque and 2 telecom masts.
-The main road from Djibouti to Somaliland's capital Hargeisa passes through Asha Addo; it is no more than a sandy track in these parts.
+The main road from Djibouti to Somalia's Hargeisa passes through Asha Addo; it is no more than a sandy track in these parts.

 Demographics

 As of 2012, the population of Asha Addo has been estimated to be 421.
-The inhabitants belong to the Somali ethnic group, with the Gadabuursi and Issa clan sharing the town.
+The inhabitants belong to the Somali ethnic group,from the Issa.